 When I was very unwell, I remember going through every sin in the book, repenting and asking for forgiveness for any sin I could think of.
-The revelation that Abraham’s covenant was one of grace, just like ours, helped me massively in understanding the relationship between sin and disease.
+The revelation that I was the seed of Abraham helped me massively in understanding the relationship between sin and disease.

 I even repented for things I hadn’t done, just in case to ensure I was completely covered.
 You see I thought sin was stopping God from healing me.